 If everyone is going too fast, let them know by extending your left arm to the side, with your palm facing downward.

-You should then swing your arm down to your side so you're moving the palm of your hand inward toward your body.
+Swing your arm down toward your side (pushing air down).
 You can repeat this several times to make sure everyone sees it.

 When you want the group to follow you or change lanes, do the following: